 Jawline Contouring vs Chin Augmentation

-While both enhance facial structure, jawline contouring focuses on the jaw and neck area, whereas chin augmentation targets the front of the lower face.
+While both enhance facial structure, this contouring focuses on the jaw and neck area, whereas chin augmentation targets the front of the lower face.
 The two procedures can be complementary for a holistic result.

 Post-Treatment Care and Maintenance

-- Apply ice packs to reduce swelling
+Apply ice packs to reduce swelling

 At-Home Alternatives to Jawline Contouring